AvivGelfand/Resume/README.md

 - Demonstrated success in AI and software development through academic/private projects and roles, with a track record of implementing machine learning models to solve complex problems requiring strong collaboration and rapid self-learning skills, consistently delivering efficient and accurate models.
 # Experience

+## The Hebrew University of Jerusalem, NLP Data Scientist / Research Assistant

+- Oct 2023 – May 2024
+- Successfully executed a Supervised-Fine-Tuning training of large language models to classify defendant arguments in trials for a broader statistical legal research project; reduced labeling time and errors, replacing manual tagging with LLM-based tagging.
+- Dealt with significant imbalance using embedded cluster stratified sampling methods.
+Corrected errors in the labeled data.
+Reached over 90% accuracy and 80% F1 scores in most target labels.
+Substantially reduced model complexity and training time using efficient sampling.
+- Acquired all relevant knowledge in PyTorch and LLMs through fully independent learning, unguided.

 ## Upscale Analytics, Statistics & Machine Learning Instructor

 - Oct 2022 – Sept 2023